petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-nestedfields-to-query-related-entries.md

 To proceed, [set up](#setting-up-a-liferay-instance) a new Liferay 7.4 instance and [prepare](#preparing-the-sample-code) the provided tutorial code.
 Then [run the scripts](#creating-and-querying-related-object-entries) to create related entries and query them using the `nestedFields` parameter.

 !!! note
-    Currently, access to nested fields or relationships is unavailable when using a custom object on the "many" side of a one-to-many relationship with a system object.
+    Currently, access to nested fields or relationships is unavailable when using a custom object on the *many* side of a one-to-many relationship with a system object.
 Keep this in mind when planning how to retrieve your data.

 ## Setting Up a Liferay Instance